carpentries-incubator/iot-novice/episodes/01-introduction.md

 - What is the Internet of Things?
 - How does one connect something to the Internet of Things?
+- What is a microcontroller?
+- What is an Arduino?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Explain what the Internet of Things is.
-- Explain what can kind of things can be found on the Internet of Things.
+- Explain what kind of things can be found on the Internet of Things.
-- How are things connected to the Internet of Things.
+- Explain how things are connected to the Internet of Things.

 ::::::::::::::::::::::::::::::::::::::::::::::::